Wednesday, May 31, 2023

 Help you keep a consistent cadence and speed

-Benefits to Having and Using Gears
+Benefits of Using Gears

 Most e-bikes (and their riders) need gears, even if using them with pedal assist and a throttle.
 Shifting gears regularly will make it easier to ride uphill, keep you from going too fast downhill, and save your brake pads and battery from wear and tear.

 You’ll also need gears if you don’t have a powerful enough motor to get you up hills easily.
-So if you have a 250 Watt motor (as opposed to a 500 Watt or even 750 Watt motor), you just might not have enough juice to get you up a hill in a reasonable amount of time.
+So if you have a 250 Watt motor (as opposed to a 500 Watt or even 750 Watt motor), you might not have enough juice to get you up a hill in a reasonable amount of time.

-Further, even riding up a small but steady incline will use up your battery charge pretty quickly, so you won’t be able to ride as far.
-Of course, you can use a lower pedal assist level to preserve your battery, but then you might struggle to get up the hill.
+Further, even riding up a small but steady incline will use up your battery charge quickly, so you won’t be able to ride as far.
+Of course, you can use a lower pedal assist level to preserve your battery, but you might struggle to get up the hill.

-Reasons You Might Not Need Gears
+Reasons You Don’t Need Gears

 Find out more about riding with only a throttle or pedal assistance: